 Pie Crust

-- 1 pie crust (unbaked; for a deep pie dish measuring 9 inches in diameter and 1½ to 2 inches deep)*
+- 1 pie crust (unbaked; for a pie dish measuring 9 inches in diameter and 1½ to 2 inches deep)*

 - 1 egg